galette/galettedoc/source/usermanual/avancee.rst

 Several modes are provided in Galette you can configure with ``GALETTE_MODE`` constant (:ref:`see Galette behavior configuration <behavior>`).
 This directive can take the following values:

-* ``PROD``: production mode (non production instance should be on an other mode).
+* ``PROD``: production mode (non production instance should be on another mode).
 This is the default mode for releases, but it may change in development branch.
 * ``DEMO``: demonstration mode, the same as ``PROD`` but with some features disabled like sending emails, modifying superadmin data, ...
 * ``TEST``: reserved for unit tests.
-* ``MAINT``: maintainance mode.
+* ``MAINT``: maintenance mode.
 Only super admin will be able to login.

 .. _debug: